jallard-007/git-cache-clone/README.md

 # git-cache-clone

-`git-cache` is a CLI tool that wraps `git clone` to accelerate repository cloning by caching previously cloned repositories locally.
-It speeds up CI/CD pipelines and repetitive development workflows by avoiding redundant downloads.
+`git-cache-clone` is a drop-in wrapper for `git clone` that accelerates repository cloning by using a local cache.
+It's designed to optimize CI pipelines and repetitive local workflows by avoiding redundant network fetches.

 ## Features

 - Fast `git clone` via `--reference`
-- Subcommands for `clone`, `clean`, `refresh`, `add`
+- Subcommands for `clone`, `clean`, `refresh`, `add`, `info`
 - Handles concurrent operations on cache entries via file locks
 - Managed cache directory
 - Safe and explicit cache cleanup